Welcome to Horse-Bits.com

-Three-part mouthpieces put pressure in the horse's mouth in a different way.
+Double-jointed (3-part) mouthpieces put pressure in the horse's mouth in a different way.

-The three-piece bit spreads the pressure throughout the mouth.
+The double-jointed bit spreads the pressure throughout the mouth.
 It pressures the lips and bars and traps the tongue without the stabbing effect.
 It cannot gouge the palate or stab the tongue but it still applies some tongue pressure if needed.
 This is also a good starter bit - especially for a horse who seems to object to the shear mass of an Eggbutt D-ring snaffle - or a "next step" after the simple snaffle.
 A sensitive horse will benefit from the lower PSI of this configuration.
-It is a bit he can use for a considerably longer time than the two-piece type.
+It is a bit he can use for a considerably longer time than the single-joint bit.

 Remember the statement above, "The tongue is the gateway to the neck, shoulders, and front of the horse."
 As his training progresses, the more comfortable we can make his mouth and tongue, the more relaxed and receptive he becomes.
-A two-piece bit has pin-point, deep tongue pressure.
+A single-joint bit has pin-point, deep tongue pressure.
 The wider the center of a three-piece bit, the wider the area of the tongue that is depressed with a two-handed pull and the more dispersed is the tongue depression.
 As the horse matures in his training, the center of the bit can become wider and wider, relieving the tongue more and more.
 At the same time we want to preserve the ability to pick up on either side of the bit independently.
 Resistance is curtailed.
 Performance is enhanced.